List of non-EU countries compliant with new EU antimicrobial requirements

 Background

-Regulation 2023/905 established stricter requirements to ensure that live animals and certain animal products exported to the EU are not produced using certain prohibited antimicrobials.
+Regulation 2023/905 establishes stricter requirements to ensure that live animals and certain animal products exported to the EU are not produced using certain prohibited antimicrobials.
+In order to export them, countries have to be included in the official list of authorised exporting countries (confirming they are compliant with the new antimicrobials rules) by 3 September 2026.

-In order to export such products, countries will have to be included in the official list of authorised exporting countries (confirming they are compliant with the new antimicrobial rules) by 3 September 2026.
 From 3 September 2024, exporters must use the updated official certificates that have an attestation of compliance signed by their competent authorities (see Model health certificates: antimicrobial attestation).

 Resources